Clinical Psychologists

 Dr Kirsten Abbott

 Alongside her clinical work, Kirsten is actively involved in teaching and supervision within the field of psychology.
 She teaches in undergraduate and postgraduate psychology programs at the University of New South Wales and provides supervision to provisional and registered psychologists.
-Her academic background in behavioural neuroscience and ongoing involvement in training and research allow her to remain engaged with current developments in psychological science and clinical practice.
+Her academic background in behavioural neuroscience and ongoing involvement in training, research, and supervision helps ensure her clinical work remains informed by current developments in psychological science and evidence-based practice.